Click on image to see it full-size

-First of all, differentiate between GenAI chatbots, such as ChatGPT or Claude, and other kinds of AI-powered research tools which may be trained to identify or connect scholarly research, such as Elicit or Research Rabbit.
-If you want to experiment with using AI in your research activities, ensure you choose a tool appropriate for each given purpose.
+Differentiate between general GenAI chatbots, such as ChatGPT, and AI-powered research tools trained to identify or connect scholarly research, such as Elicit.
+If you want to experiment with AI in research, choose tools appropriate for each purpose.

 Create a paper outline